 The following statistics and facts reflect the incredible dangers that come along with being a teen driver:

 - Motor vehicle crashes are the leading cause of death for 15 to 20-year-olds.
 (III)

 - More than half of teens who die in car crashes are passengers.
 Most are not wearing a seat belt.
 (III)

 - Each year, more than 2,000 teens ages 16 to 19 are killed in motor vehicle accidents (CDC)

-- Nearly 250,000 teens between 16 and 19 are treated in emergency departments for motor vehicle accident injuries (CDC)
+- Nearly 250,000 teens between 16 and 19 are taken to the ER for motor vehicle accident injuries (CDC)

-- Though young adults ages 15 to 24 represent only 14 percent of the U.S. population, they account for about 30 percent of the total costs of motor vehicle injuries (CDC)
+- Although young adults ages 15 to 24 represent only 14 percent of the U.S. population, they account for about 30 percent of the total costs of motor vehicle injuries (CDC)